 Vegan Avocado Chocolate Frosting

-This healthy Vegan Avocado Chocolate Frosting is deliciously rich and creamy without powdered sugar or butter.
-Perfect when you want a decadent chocolate icing with wholesome ingredients to spread over cakes, brownies, cupcakes, or just eat with a spoon.
+This healthy Vegan Avocado Chocolate Frosting without powdered sugar or butter is dairy free, paleo, deliciously rich and creamy.
+Perfect when you want a decadent chocolate topping with wholesome ingredients to spread over cakes, brownies, cupcakes, or just eat with a spoon.

 Chocolate frosting without powdered sugar